Digital best practice

 Documenting our experiences and learning to evolve an established best practice about using online tools and data

-As well as doing the right thing, we hope documenting our experiences and learning will evolve into established best practice about using online tools and data to amplify impact, while making sure data and AI work for people and society.
+As well as doing the right thing, we hope documenting our experiences and learnings will evolve into established best practice about using online tools and data to amplify impact, while making sure to limit potential harms.

 Sustainability